yslim1999/SImple-Dialogue-System/README.md

 # SImple-Dialogue-System
-A simple dialogue system in Unity
+A simple dialogue system in Unity.
+Written in Visual Studios.